 The Lost Pleiad

-Greek mythology often provided the content for American nineteenth-century sculpture: the connection to the respected academic tradition of the ancient Greeks rendered the depiction of the nude more acceptable to a conservative audience.
 Here, a personification of one of the stars in the constellation called the Pleiades searches the heavens.
-(She forfeited her position among her six sister stars because she dared to marry a mortal.)
-Her windswept hair and drapery, and her pose, convey a distinct sense of forward motion, a difficult effect to achieve in marble.
-Randolph Rogers, like most American Neoclassical sculptors, worked in Italy where he had immediate access to classical art and readily available materials, and where there were trained carvers he could hire to translate his sculpted clay or plaster models into the finished marble form under his direction.
+She forfeited her position among her six sister stars because she dared to marry a mortal.
+Her pose and her windswept hair and drapery convey a distinct sense of forward motion, a difficult effect to achieve in marble.

 Statue: 49 3/4 x 23 1/4 x 34 1/2 in.
 (126.4 x 59.1 x 87.6 cm)